 Step 4.
 In the Disk Management window, you will find a removable disk entry.

 Step 5.
-Right-click on the right-side pane of removable disk entry and select the
+Right-click on the right-side pane of the removable disk entry and select the Delete Volume option.

 Step 7.
 Now, next to the removable, you will see the “Unallocated” space.

 Step 8.
 Now, the USB thumb drive is empty, and you need to create partitions on it.
-For that, perform a right-click on the
+For that, perform right-click on the Unallocated space and select the New Simple Wizard option.

 Step 10.
 Next, set the first partition size in megabytes (MB) next to the “Simple volume size in MB” option.